Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Cross-border reporting The reporting to non-Russian law enforcement authorities regularly requires the transfer of protected data from Russia to foreign jurisdictions.
 The collection and cross-border transfer of such data is subject to extensive Russian regulation.

-In particular, emails, WhatsApp messages, SMS and other correspondence by Russian employees are protected by the ‘privacy of communication’ principle.
-Unless the Russian company adopted internal rules on the use of office communication means for business purposes only, the collection and transfer of such data requires prior written consent by the relevant employees.
+In particular, emails, WhatsApp messages, SMS messages and other correspondence by Russian employees are protected by the privacy of communication principle.
+Unless the Russian company has adopted internal rules on the use of office communication means for business purposes only, the collection and transfer of such data requires prior written consent by the relevant employees.

-The transfer of personal data of Russian employees also requires the relevant employee's written consent to the transfer (which may, by way of precaution, also be reflected in the employment agreement).
-In case of a cross-border transfer, such a transfer must be specifically allowed by the consent.
-Since the employee's consent can be difficult to obtain in practice, the relevant data may have to be depersonalised before the transfer.
-Further, a data transfer agreement must be signed between the employing Russian company and the foreign recipient.
-In addition, due to Russian data localisation requirements, the primary database for personal data transferred abroad must be set up in Russia and, before the transfer of any new data, be updated accordingly.
+The transfer of Russian employees’ personal data also requires the relevant employees' written consent to the transfer (which may, by way of precaution, also be reflected in the employment agreement).
+In case of a cross-border transfer, such a transfer must be specifically consented to.
+Since employee consent can be difficult to obtain in practice, the relevant data may have to be depersonalised before the transfer.
+Further, a data transfer agreement must be signed between the Russian employer and the foreign recipient.
+In addition, due to Russian data localisation requirements, the primary database for personal data transferred abroad must be set up in Russia and – before the transfer of any new data – must be updated accordingly.

 On the other hand, Russian law has no general attorney-client privilege.
-A concept similar to this privilege exists only as ‘advocate secrecy’ in relationships between clients and advocates (ie, lawyers who passed a bar exam to represent clients in criminal and certain civil law court proceedings).
+A concept similar to this privilege exists only in the form of advocate secrecy in relationships between clients and advocates (ie, lawyers who passed a bar exam to represent clients in criminal and certain civil law court proceedings).
 Therefore, the protection of the attorney-client privilege does not usually restrict the (cross-border) transfer of data.

 Click here to view the full article.